 -

-Back sleepers who want a flatter feel
+Back sleepers who prefer a flatter surface

 -

-Couples who wake easily to movement
+Couples sensitive to partner movement

 Where it falls short: